DFE-Digital/bat-design-history/app/posts/manage-school-placements/2025-02-25-user-research-round-11-findings.md

 ## Key insights

+There were 4 key insights, which are detailed below.

 ### Insight 1

 Participants felt there was merit in some of the ideas surfaced in concepts 1 and 2.